Sora-o-tobu/ObsiProject/docs/课程笔记/数据结构/高级数据结构与算法分析/Review.md

 - ![[impossibledpquestion.png]]
 	- 对于 $f_{i,j,k}=f_{i,j+1,k}+\min (...)$ ，$j$ 的递归要从大到小计算 `for j in n to 0:`

+## Greedy Algorithm

+- Let S be the set of activities in Activity Selection Problem.
+Then the earliest finish activity am​ must be included in all the maximum-size subset of mutually compatible activities of S.
+	- **False**

 ## NP-Completion

 - Given that problem A is NP-complete.
 If problem B is in NP and can be polynomially reduced to problem A, then problem B is NP-complete.